Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Scope and exclusions

-The contract should clearly state what is included and what is not.
+The contract should clearly state what is included and what is not, including which finance functions are in scope and which are not.
 Examples of useful exclusions:

-- Fundraising support: clarify whether they will build materials, join calls, negotiate terms, etc.
+• Fundraising support: clarify whether support for raising capital includes building materials, joining calls, negotiating terms, etc.

 Vague scope is the fastest way to disappointment and scope creep, especially when you consider the broader fractional CFO benefits and total business value you’re hiring them to deliver.